North Carolina’s Open Container Laws

 In North Carolina, it's illegal for any person to transport an open container of any alcoholic beverage in the passenger area of a vehicle.
 This law applies whenever a vehicle is parked or being driven on a public roadway.
 Additionally, North Carolina's open container law applies to both drivers and passengers of the vehicle.

-Types of alcohol included.
-Transporting open containers of the following types of alcohol are illegal:
+Transporting open containers of the following types of alcohol is illegal:

 • malt beverages